 As good as it gets!

-A rare set of three separate, stand alone, documented, oak Cotswold School cabinets by the Cotswold School architect designer master;
+A rare set of 3 SEPARATE, STAND ALONE, documented, oak Cotswold School cabinets by the Cotswold School architect designer master;

 Comprising a central deeper tallboy (cupboard above three drawers) and flanked either side by a shallower depth hall robe.